SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/accept-decline.md

 # Follow-ups you are invited to

-Participants who are invited to a follow-up will receive a notification.
+Attendees who are invited to a follow-up will receive a notification.

 ![Receive invitations -screenshot][img2]